OpenNebula/docs/source/administration/virtualization/evmwareg.rst

 ----------

 Networking can be used in two different modes: **pre-defined** (to use pre-defined port groups) or **dynamic** (to dynamically create port groups and VLAN tagging).
 Please refer to the :ref:`VMware Networking guide for more details <vmwarenet>`.

-VNC
----

-In order to access running VMs through VNC, the ESX host needs to be configured beforehand, basically to allow VNC inbound connections via their firewall.
-To do so, please follow this `guide <http://t3chnot3s.blogspot.com.es/2012/03/how-to-enable-vnc-access-to-vms-on.html>`__.

 OpenNebula Configuration
 ========================